-The purpose of the Annual Governance Statement is to report publicly, on an annual basis, the extent to which an Authority complies with its own Code of Corporate Governance.
-It includes an explanation as to how the Authority has monitored the effectiveness of its governance arrangements in that year and on any planned changes in the coming period.
+- 3 The purpose of the Annual Governance Statement is to report publicly, on an annual basis, the extent to which an Authority complies with its own Code of Corporate Governance.
+It includes an explanation as to how the Authority has monitored the effectiveness of its governance arrangements in that year and on any planned changes in the coming period. - 4 North Wales Fire and Rescue Authority's Annual Governance Statement is produced by the Finance Manager under the direction of the Deputy Chief Fire Officer and the Clerk.
+Following the recommendation of the auditors, this year's statement took into account improvements identified by other department managers within the Service.

-- 4 North Wales Fire and Rescue Authority's Annual Governance Statement is produced by the Finance Manager under the direction of the Deputy Chief Fire Officer and the Clerk.
-This year it also took into account recommendations from a recent internal audit carried out on the Authority's governance arrangements. - The Authority's Code of Corporate Governance, approved in 2011, is the framework against which the Finance Manager has checked compliance and the findings are summarised in the attached Annual Governance Statement.
+5 The Authority's Code of Corporate Governance, approved in 2011, is the framework against which the Finance Manager has checked compliance and the findings are summarised in the attached Annual Governance Statement.